In the name of Allah, Most Merciful, the Bestower of Mercy.

 Imām Ash-Shāfi’i (d.
 204H) stated: “My judgment upon the people of rhetoric (Ahlul-Kalām) is that they should be beaten with palm branches, placed on the back of a camel and paraded among the people and it is announced: ‘This is the punishment for the one who abandons the Book and Sunnah and takes to Kalām (theological rhetoric).’”
 (Al-Baghawi reported it in Sharhus-Sunnah, 1/218)

-So be warned from Ahlul-Kalām and Ahlul-Bid’ah in general, just as Ibn Abdul-Barr stated: “The people of desires according to Mālik (d.
-179H) and all of our companions are Ahlul-Kalām (the people of theological rhetoric).
+So be warned from Ahlul-Kalām and Ahlul-Bid’ah in general, just as Ibn Abdul-Barr stated: “The people of desires, according to Mālik (d.
+179H) and all of our companions, are Ahlul-Kalām (the people of theological rhetoric).
 So every person of theological rhetoric (mutakallim) is from the people of desires and innovation regardless of whether he is an Ash’ari or other than an Ash’ari.
 His witness is never accepted in Islam.
 He is to be abandoned (boycotted) and disciplined for his innovation.”

 And Yahyā Ibn Abī Kathīr (rahimahullāh) said: “If you meet a person of bid’ah on the path, take another path.”
 (Ash-Sharī’ah of Al-Ājurri, 64).
 So save your religion from the people who throw doubts at you.

-Abdul-‘Azeez At-Tareefi openly speaks against the rulers and incites the people against them as he did concerning Egypt during the Arab spring.
+Abdul-‘Azeez At-Tareefi openly speaks against the rulers and incites the people against them, as he did concerning Egypt during the ‘Arab Spring’ uprisings.
 He falsely accuses the Scholars of opposing the Sunnah and the Salaf regarding their position in not rebuking the rulers.

 Please read this article: Ahlus-Sunnah wal-Jamā’ah believe that rebellion against the rulers is forbidden.

-Note: The Ikhwāni, Haitham Al-Haddād (based in London) also lavishly praises Abdul-‘Aziz At-Tareefi.
+The misguided astray Ikhwāni, Haitham al-Hadad, also lavishly praises Abdul-‘Aziz At-Tareefi.
 He openly speaks against the Muslim rulers and says about the rulers of Egypt, “and it seems the Pharaohs of Egypt will never come to an end.”
 So beware of these deviated callers who oppose the way of the Sahābah.

-Here is a screenshot from Muhammad Hijab in his praise of the innovators and his disdain and hatred for Ahlus-Sunnah wal-Jamā’ah whom he mocks and seeks to humiliate, so we ask Allah to humiliate him and silence him due to his enmity towards Ahlus-Sunnah wal-Jamā’ah, the People of Hadeeth, the Salafis and their Scholars.
+Here is a screenshot from Muhammad Hijab in his praise of the innovators and his disdain and hatred for Ahlus-Sunnah wal-Jamā’ah, whom he mocks and seeks to humiliate, so we ask Allah to humiliate him and silence him due to his enmity towards Ahlus-Sunnah wal-Jamā’ah, the People of Hadeeth, the Salafis and their Scholars.

-Imām Abu Ismā’īl As-Sāboonī (died 449H, rahimahullah) related from the Imāms of the Sunnah the following: “And they hated Ahlul-Bid’ah, those who introduce into the Religion that which is not from it.
-They would not love them, nor keep company with them – they would not listen to their speech nor would they sit with them.
+Imām Abu Ismā’īl As-Sāboonī (died 449H, rahimahullah) related from the scholars of Sunnah and Hadeeth, “They hated Ahlul-Bid’ah, those who introduce into the Religion that which is not from it.
+They would not love them, nor keep company with them – they would not listen to their speech, nor would they sit with them.
 They would not argue with them about Religion, and they would not debate with them.
 And they held that the people should protect their hearing from listening to their falsehood.
-This falsehood, if it was to reach their hearing and settled in their hearts it would ruin them and arouse whisperings and dangerous corruption.
+This falsehood, if it were to reach their hearing and settle in their hearts, would ruin them and arouse whisperings and dangerous corruption.
 And regarding this Allah, the Mighty and Majestic, revealed:

 وَإِذَا رَأَيْتَ الَّذِينَ يَخُوضُونَ فِي آيَاتِنَا فَأَعْرِضْ عَنْهُمْ حَتَّىٰ يَخُوضُوا فِي حَدِيثٍ غَيْرِهِ

-“And when you see those who engage in [offensive] discourse concerning Our verses, then turn away from them until they enter into another conversation.” (‘Aqeedatus-Salaf As.hābul-Hadeeth of As-Sāboonī (رحمه الله) no. 161, pp. 100-101)
+‘When you see those who engage in [offensive] discussion concerning Our verses, turn away from them until they enter into another conversation.’” (‘Aqeedatus-Salaf As.hābul-Hadeeth of As-Sāboonī (رحمه الله) no. 161, pp. 100-101) Imām Abu Hātim (died 264H) said: “From the signs of Ahlul-Bid‛ah is their reviling the People of Narrations.”
+(Al-Lālikā’ee 1/139)

 End.